devtron-labs/devtron/docs/user-guide/creating-application/workflow/cd-pipeline.md

 Click on `Create Pipeline` to create a CD pipeline.

-> One can have a single CD pipeline or multiple CD pipelines connected to the same CI Pipeline.
-Each CD pipeline corresponds to only one environment, or in other words, any single environment of an application can have only one CD pipeline.
-So, the images created by the CI pipeline can be deployed into multiple environments through different CD pipelines originating from a single CI pipeline.
-If you already have one CD pipeline and want to add more, you can add them by clicking on the `+` sign and then choosing the environment in which you want to deploy your application.
+> One can have a single CD pipeline connected to a CI pipeline or sequential CD pipelines for multiple environments connected to a CD pipeline in a sequential manner.
+Each CD pipeline corresponds to only one environment, or in other words, any single environment of an application can have only one CD pipeline in the pipeline sequence.
+So, the images created by the CI pipeline can be deployed into multiple environments through sequential CD pipelines originating from a single CI pipeline.
+If you already have one CD pipeline and want to add more, you can add them by clicking on the + sign on CD pipeline as per required sequence and then choosing the environment in which you want to deploy your application.
 Once a new CD Pipeline is created for the environment of your choosing, you can move ahead and configure the CD pipeline as required.
 Your CD pipeline can be configured for the pre-deployment stage, the deployment stage, and the post-deployment stage.
 You can also select the deployment strategy of your choice.
 You can add your configurations as explained below:

 To configure the advance CD option click on `Advance Options` at the bottom.